 DE-82031 Grünwald

-The data protection representation serves as an additional point of contact for affected persons and authorities in the European Union (EU) and the rest of the European Economic Area (EEA) for inquiries related to the GDPR.
+The data protection representative serves as an additional point of contact for individuals and authorities in the European Union (EU) and the wider European Economic Area (EEA) for inquiries related to the GDPR.

 Personal data: All information relating to an identified or identifiable natural person.

-Special categories of personal data: Data on trade union, political, religious or philosophical views and activities, data on health, the private sphere or ethnic or racial origin, genetic data, biometric data that uniquely identify a natural person, data on criminal and administrative sanctions or prosecutions, and data on social assistance measures.
+Sensitive personal data: Data concerning trade union membership, political, religious, or philosophical views and activities; data concerning health, the private sphere, or membership of an ethnic group or race; genetic data; biometric data that uniquely identifies a natural person; data concerning criminal or administrative sanctions or proceedings; and data concerning social welfare measures.

-Processing: Any handling of personal data, irrespective of the means and procedures used, for example, querying, matching, adapting, archiving, storing, retrieving, disclosing, procuring, recording, collecting, deleting, revealing, ordering, organizing, saving, altering, disseminating, linking, destroying, and using personal data.
+Processing: Any handling of personal data, regardless of the means and methods applied — for example, querying, matching, adapting, archiving, retaining, reading, disclosing, collecting, recording, gathering, deleting, revealing, ordering, organizing, storing, modifying, disseminating, linking, destroying, and using personal data.

 We process personal data in accordance with Swiss law, in particular the Federal Act on Data Protection (Data Protection Act, DPA) and the Ordinance on Data Protection (Data Protection Ordinance, DPO).